 Many of these advanced technologies rely on massive amounts of data, so that machines can analyse, infer, learn and act on trends that humans couldn’t possibly identify.
 But when a project starts, we’re are often starting with a blank page, an empty field, something that doesn’t yet exist.
 So how can we possibly apply these technologies to an empty data set?

-Remember in projects that people remain our most important sensors, and even in early phases, the information that people generate can add enormous value ensuring the right projects are being selected, and that the desired outcomes can be delivered on-time and on-budget.
+Remember that people remain our most important sensors, and even in early phases, the information that people generate can add enormous value ensuring the right projects are being selected, and that the desired outcomes can be delivered on-time and on-budget.
 We see enormous potential in certain technologies to forever change the way projects are executed.

 This is the reason ProjectAI exists.
 We exist to connect people to projects in revolutionary ways.
 We meet you where you are, understand your needs and propel you forward.